 The Centre’s Director, and Co-lead on the project said, “By examining how schools may be(come) enabling spaces to promote whole-child quality education (SDG4), and through this, transform the health-related quality of life for children and adults (SDG3) in rural communities in South Africa, the research will make a timely contribution to understandings of how different sectors may work more effectively with schools to unlock the transformative power of education for the achievement of the other 2030 SDGs systemically and sustainably.

-The CSR Core Team
+The ESRC Core Team

 Prof Liesel Ebersöhn